Edward C. Banfield: Involvement with government aid programs

 His Harvard colleagues described him as "an individual with a strong and distinctive character that impressed itself on all who met him" and as a man who enjoyed " the delights of humor, long meals, and friendly company."
 Banfield had "a reputation as a brilliant maverick", and his "books and articles had a sharp contrarian edge.
 He was a critic of almost every mainstream liberal idea in domestic policy, especially the use of federal aid to help relieve urban poverty."

-Banfield taught many conservative scholars, including James Q. Wilson and Thomas Sowell.
+Banfield taught many conservative scholars, including James Q. Wilson and Martha Derthick.
 He also taught Christopher DeMuth and Bruce Kovner, leading figures at the conservative think-tank, American Enterprise Institute.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1961.